cSh4rk/cSh4rk.github.io/books/_posts/2021-11-30-bug-bounty-bootcamp.md

 date: 2021-11-30 00:00:04
 tags: [Web Application Security, Bug Bounty, Hacking, Prerequisite, Newcomers, Top Book, Top Hacking Book, HTTP, HTTP Headers, Security Headers]
 image: /books/assets/bug_bounty_bootcamp_book.jpg
+description: "Book Description: Bug Bounty Bootcamp teaches you how to hack web applications.
+You will learn how to perform reconnaissance on a target, how to identify vulnerabilities, and how to exploit them.
+You'll also learn how to navigate bug bounty programs set up by companies to reward security professionals for finding bugs in their web applications."
 ---

 ![](/books/assets/bug_bounty_bootcamp_book.jpg)